sihensel/docs/git.md

 git push | pushes the commits from the local repo to the remote repo git pull | pull all changes from the remote repo to the local repo

+## Working with Branches

+Set up a new local branch with `git checkout -b 'brachName'`.
+This will automatically switch to the new branch.
+To verify your current branch, use `git branch`.
+To switch branches use `git checkout branchName`.
+Make your changes and commit them as usual.
+Push your commits with `git push origin branchName`.
+The branch can now be merged via pull request on Github and the branch can be deleted.
+To pull down a branch from Github, use `git fetch origin branchName`.
+Now you can start working on that branch.

 ## Set up SSH with Git